IODD TRIM Tool

 ## 12. License

-* Reverse engineering, decompiling, and source code extraction are prohibited.
+* Reverse engineering, decompilation, and source extraction are prohibited

 Copyright (c) 2025-2026 IODD.
 All rights reserved.